 - Experimental studies conducted and reported in 1910 found oral doses of bladderwrack have a stimulatory activity on the thyroid gland.

-- In a controlled clinical trial, obese volunteers taking bladderwrack extract in addition to a controlled diet achieved a significantly greater average weight loss than did those on diet alone.
+- In a controlled clinical trial, obese volunteers taking bladderwrack extract in addition to a controlled diet achieved a significantly higher average weight loss than did those on a diet alone.

 Dosage (Divided Daily)

 • Dried Powder: 1,500 – 6,000mg

 • Liquid Extract: 4.5 – 8.5mL (1:1 liquid extract)

 Hyperthyroidism, pregnancy, lactation, and cardiac problems associated with hyperthyroidism.

 Kelp’s iodine content may cause hyper- or hypothyroidism, and it may interfere with existing treatment for abnormal thyroid function.
 In general, brown seaweeds are known to concentrate various heavy metals and other toxic elements.
 Elevated urinary arsenic concentrations have been traced to ingestion of kelp tablets.
 Prolonged intake of kelp may reduce gastrointestinal iron absorption (due to the binding properties of fucoidan), resulting in a slow reduction in haemoglobin, packed cell volume, and serum iron concentrations.
 Prolonged ingestion may also affect the absorption of sodium and potassium ions (alginic acid) and cause diarrhoea.

 Bladderwrack may interact with thyroid replacement therapies (thyroxine).

 Balch, P. A., & Bell, S. J. (2012).
 Prescription for herbal healing (2nd ed.).
 New York, N.Y.: Avery.